Swedish 2: module 1

 What is the course about?

-The course aims to show students how to cope with everyday situations with increased confidence; to increase their knowledge of grammar and word order; to begin to discuss topical issues.
+The course aims to show students how to cope with everyday situations in Swedish with increased confidence to gain a better understanind of how the Swedish language works.

 What will we cover?